haslab/Electrum/README.md

 Electrum can also perform analyses on an unbounded time horizon: in this case, one needs to install the [Electrod](https://github.com/grayswandyr/electrod/) program as well as [NuSMV](http://nusmv.fbk.eu/) or [nuXmv](https://nuxmv.fbk.eu/).

-## Building Electrum
+## Building Electrum Analyzer

-Electrum requires Java 8 and can be built using Maven.
+The Electrum Analyzer requires Java 8 and can be built using Maven.
 The script will also build Kodkod/Pardinus, which uses the [Waf](https://github.com/waf-project/waf) build system, which requires Python 2.5 or later, and needs a C/C++ compiler for the underlying solvers.

 * Clone the Electrum repository, as well as Pardinus' as a submodule